 - Punitive damages, which can often be the largest, punish and deter the defendant from repeating the same crime.

 This is also how the media misleads the public’s perception in paid damages.
-Media outlets will often run stories about these million-dollar payouts but combine all damages the defendant must pay, not the actual amount a plaintiff will receive.
+Media outlets will often run stories about these million-dollar payouts but combine all damages the defendant must pay, not the actual amount a plaintiff receives.
 This can dramatically confuse the public’s perception of a case.

 In many ways, thanks to tort cases, some of the most common safety protocols came from so-called frivolous lawsuits.
-A great example of this is the large safety warning labels on products.
+A great example of this is the large safety warnings labeled on hazardous products.
 However, the media often spins tort cases into outlandish stories that only tell part of the truth.
 This is how the myth of frivolous lawsuits began.

 5 Famous Not-So-Frivolous Lawsuits